Compounding Systems for Bioplastics

 Bioplastics have been known for a long time.
 Their industrial production started in 1869, first based on cellulose, and then on casein in large quantities as artificial horn in the early twentieth century.
 With the technical breakthrough soon afterwards to petroleum-based plastics, with production at much lower cost, bioplastics were no longer produced.
 It was not until decades later, in the 1980s, that rising crude oil prices and gradually changing ecological awareness led to interesting new developments in the field of bioplastics.
+And thus also to new compounding systems for production.

 The terms bioplastics or biopolymers are still not used consistently.
 However, they mostly include a large number of different plastics that fulfil at least one of two criteria: